Tanchwa/terraform-github-infrastructure-repo/README.md

 Deploys an infrastructure github repository and the cloud infrastructure to support it.
 This is a 1 to 1 relationship, meaning that each repository will have its own set of cloud resources.
 ## Details
 The repository will be set up to use GitHub actions for deploying terraform infrastructure, and will include a basic workflow file.
 The upstream source of these can be found in the "infrastructure-deployment-template" repository.
 In addition, this module will automatically create the necessary secrets and resources for OIDC connect for passwordless authentication to the cloud provider.
-The module will create an authentication context specific to the cloud provider specified (usually a service principal/account) and will grant full read, write, and delete permissions to the resources within a specific context, such as VPC in AWS, Project in GCP, or Subscription in Azure.
+The module will create an authentication context specific to the cloud provider specified (usually a service principal/account) and will grant full read, write, and delete permissions to the resources within a specific context, such as an Account in AWS, Project in GCP, or Subscription in Azure.
+These resources were chosen due to their ability to be used to easily assign billing accounts, and to get out of the way of the user.
+A default resource "container" (Resource Group in Azure, Project/ VPC in GCP, or VPC in AWS) will also be created.
 Finally, the module will also create a blob storage for the backend terraform state files.
 This will live in a "meta" context in the cloud provider, meaning that it will not be tied to a specific repository, but rather to the organization or account as a whole.
 The service context created will be able to create and read the files, but will not be able to delete the storage account or container.
 ## Usage
+These module should be consumed from a central repository used to manage the landingzone infrastructure.
+It is not intended to be used as a standalone module, but rather as part of a larger infrastructure deployment process.
+The central repository should include things like management groups, policies, and other resources that are necessary for the overall infrastructure management.
 ## Gotchas
+### Auto-created Variable Naming
+Variables related to the authentication of the cloud provider will be pre-pended with their ususal prefix for that context.
+For example, ARM\_, AWS\_, GOOGLE\_.
+Any OTHER variables specific to the provider will NOT be pre-pended.
+Some examples of these variables are: PROJECT\_ID (GCP) and RESOURCE\_GROUP\_NAME (Azure).

 ## Required Inputs